 Mel co-founded INTERVENT Canada in 2007.
 He heads Canadian operations, sales, and finance.
 Mel has also played a key role in directing the technology development of the Canadian platform and product suite.
 Mel has over 20 years’ experience in healthcare, financial services, venture financing and information technology.
 Mel was the Director of Connected Health at Dynacare Medical Laboratories.
 Mel came to INTERxVENT Canada from iSequent Inc., where, as President, he successfully launched this new venture’s financial services software to the investment communities in Canada, the US, Japan, England, Australia and the UK.
 Previously, Mel was a founding partner of Scotiabank Private Equity Investments, where, as a venture capitalist, he invested in and provided governance to private and public companies, primarily in financial services and information technology sectors.
 Before Scotiabank, Mel was Director of Business Development at American Express.
 Mel also worked in equity trading at the Toronto Stock Exchange.
 Mel has an MBA from Queen’s University.
-Mel is a Director of the Ontario Pharmaceutical Marketing Association and iPlayCo, and is a former Director of the Queen’s University Alumni Association and Filogix Inc.
+Mel is a former Director of the Ontario Pharmaceutical Marketing Association, iPlayCo, Filogix, and the Queen’s University Alumni Association.

 Dr. Richard Salmon, B.D.S., M.B.A., Chief Operations Officer